Anonym-tsk/MMM-Volume/README.md

     hideDelay: 2000,
     // After X milliseconds from showing, volume gain-meter will be disappeared.

+    fadeDelay: 200,
+    // If the volume is restored with a fade effect this time in milliseconds will be waited between to scales

     telegramMessages: {
       CUR_VOLUME : "Current Volume is *#VOLUME#*.",
       SET_VOLUME : "Setting Volume to *#VOLUME#*",